 Back in 2017, when my translated version was taken down on third-party copyright claims, I relayed this development in a comment at Lada Ray’s Futurist Trendcast, and she nailed the overall problem in her reply:

 Unfortunately, these silly indiscriminate western capitalist practices have penetrated Russia.
 Very sad.
 Those who do it are just like robots.
 They aren’t paid to think, just to block everything.
 Those at the helm don’t get it that you are actually helping promote their material by exposing it to wider western audience.

 Alas, with this model Russian companies allow Western companies to control and censor what materials are available to the Western audience!

-The complete song “Sacred War” (or “Holy War”) with my English translation of the lyrics in the comments:
+The complete song “Sacred War” (or “Holy War”) with my English translation of the lyrics: